 It is still possible to communicate with a deaf pet.
 Use visual or tactile signals rather than your voice.
 Cats easily learn to respond to hand signals, the beam of a laser pointer, or a light flicked on and off to come for dinner.
 Deaf pets startle more easily.
 Always approach your pet so he sees you coming, and stomp your foot or give him some other warning before petting him to avoid being accidentally nipped or scratched when you startle him.

 A “dog whistle” that uses high-frequency sound waves may still be detectable to your hearing-impaired pet even when it can no longer hear your voice.
 Low frequency vibrations may be felt, even when your pet can’t hear.
 A vibrating collar is also be a great way to get your cat's attention.
 Use that as a signal to call your pet and as a training device.

 A “pet locator” may be helpful when your cat can’t hear you, and you can’t find it.
 Attach a pendant to the cat’s collar that emits a light tone when the transmitter is activated.
 A “key finder” product should work well for this purpose.

 Keep Them Indoors

 There are far too many threats outdoor for deaf cats.
-They can't hear barking dogs, honking car horns, or people yelling, "watch out doggie!"
-Provide them with a comfortable seating area next to a window where they can look outside and see all that's going on.
+They can't hear barking dogs, honking car horns, or people yelling, "Watch out!"
+Provide your cat with a comfortable seating area next to a window where they can look outside and see all that's going on.

 Depending on the cause of the deafness, it may not be preventable.
-Deafness from aging is a natural cause and cannot be stopped.
-Treat bacterial infections, ear mites, or other inflammation quickly and with the assistance of your vet.
+Some hearing loss due to aging is natural and cannot be stopped.
+Treat bacterial infections, ear mites, or other health problems quickly and with the assistance of your vet.
 Left untreated, some of these health conditions can result in permanent hearing loss.